Developer Guide

 Use cases

-(For all use cases below, the System is YellowPages
+(For all use cases below, the System is YellowPages and the Actor is the user, unless specified otherwise)

 Use case: Find all contacts taking same module